ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 import SpoonacularApi from 'spoonacular_api';

 let apiInstance = new SpoonacularApi.DefaultApi();
-let id = 715538; // Number | The id of the source recipe to which similar recipes should be found. let opts = {
+let id = 715538; // Number | The id of the source recipe for which similar recipes should be found. let opts = {
   '_number': 1 // Number | The number of random recipes to be returned (between 1 and 100).
 };